UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Wellington dies at Walmer.
 His room is now displayed as it was on the day of his death.

 Earl Granville is Lord Warden.
 He and his wife improve the grounds and have extra rooms built above the gatehouse.

 WH Smith, bookshop owner and politician, Lord Warden for only six months, sets up a trust to ensure the historical furniture remains in the castle forever.

-As Lord Warden.
-Earl Beauchamp hosts annual summer parties, tennis and croquet matches and dances.
+As Lord Warden, Earl Beauchamp enjoys Walmer with his family each summer, holding parties, tennis and croquet matches, pageants and dances.